Ottawa - Celebrating Canada Day with some more Curious History

 Almost as soon as you leave the canal, look left and you'll see some ruins.
 There used to be a steam-powered sawmill here - only the second of two steam-powered mills that operated in the Ottawa Valley - the other being Andrew Leamy's sawmill at Leamy Lake, across the river in Wright's Town.

 Keep walking west towards a new bay when you come around the west flank of Parliament Hill and you will find yourself at the foot of a winding set of stairs leading up to Parliament Hill.
-The bay here is named Brewery Bay, so-called because from 1819 - and for almost a century - Ottawa's first Brewery operated here.
+The bay here is named Brewery Bay, so-called because sometime between 1819 and 1830 - and for almost a century - Ottawa's first Brewery operated here.
 If you keep walking you will see what appears to be some of its ruins on the side of the Hill.

-The brewery was operated by Ralph Smith, Bytown and Wright's Town's master-brewer and distiller.
-Although he opened this brewery here, all of the main booze-action had first begun in Wright's Town years before, where Smith had plied his craft in Philemon Wright's distilleries and breweries.
+The brewery was probably operated by Ralph Smith, Bytown and Wright's Town's master-brewer and distiller.
+Although he likely opened this brewery here, all of the main booze-action had first begun in Wright's Town years before, in Philemon Wright's distilleries and breweries in 1811.

 I'm not sure exactly why, but it tickles my funny bone just knowing that between the marbled halls of Parliament and the august bench of the Supreme Court, is a place called Brewery Bay.
 You're welcome!